-The Novel Factory is made up of sections, such as Characters, Locations and Planning.
+The Novel Factory is made up of sections, such as Premise and Synopses, Plot Manager and Subplot Manager.
+Each section can be accessed via the main navigation.

 Within each of these sections, the data is further organised into panels.

-For example, in the Planning section, you will find panels for Premise, Short Synopsis and Extended Synopsis.
+For example, in the Premise and Synopsis section, you will find panels for Premise, Short Synopsis and Extended Synopsis.

 Editing the Content of a Panel

-In order to edit a panel, simply hover over the panel, and click the edit button which appears when you do so.
+In order to edit a panel, simply hover over the panel with your mouse cursor, and click the edit button which appears when you do so.

 Also note – on mobile devices and tablets, because a mouse is not used, the edit buttons will always be visible.